 President Andrew Jackson responded forcefully to the crisis, believing that the sanctity of the Union was at stake.
-Only after a Compromise tariff lowering duties was passed in 1833 did the crisis dissipate and the Union remain intact.
+Only after Congress passed a Compromise tariff lowering duties in 1833 did the crisis dissipate and the Union remain intact.

 The Nullification Crisis served as a major event of the Jacksonian Era and occurred simultaneously as the significant Worcester v.
 Georgia case that nearly caused the state of Georgia to align with South Carolina.

 Despite the strong backlash to the Tariff of Abominations, tariffs remained a viable economic policy for the United States into the future.
 Along with a national bank (which Jackson struck down in the 1832 Bank War) and internal improvements such as the Erie Canal, tariffs were an integral part of the so-called American System that sought to help the nation grow and modernize.

 The Tariff of Abominations played an important role in further increasing sectionalism in the United States that helped lead the nation down a path to the Civil War.